stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 To see how much of your code is covered by tests, add the [pytest-cov](https://pytest-cov.readthedocs.io) plugin to _pytest_.
 This plugin uses [coverage](https://coverage.readthedocs.io) to analyze your code.

-### Package Your Applications
+### Package Your Projects

+Always package the tools and code libraries that you would like to share with other people.
+Packages enable people to select which version of your code to use, with the tools and systems that they prefer to work with.

-Use _wheel_ packages for libraries, or for tools that are intended to be used with an existing installation of Python.
-If you publish your Python application as a _wheel_, other developers can use it with _pipx_ and _pip-sync_.
-These packages cannot be used without a Python installation.
+Use _wheel_ packages for libraries.
+You can also use _wheel_ packages for development tools.
+If you publish your Python application as a _wheel_, other developers can use it with _pipx_.
+All _wheel_ packages require an existing installation of Python.

 In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
 This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.